-Students with disabilities who need housing accommodations (such as a single room, air-conditioning, modified bathroom facilities, strobe light fire alarms, etc) must first register with the DSS.
+Students with disabilities who need housing accommodations (such as a single room, air-conditioning, modified bathroom facilities, strobe light fire alarms, etc) must complete a request for housing accommodation form.
 Following accommodation determination, the student’s accommodation need is communicated to Residence Life and Housing office.
 Space is limited in University Housing facilities, so early requests for housing accommodations are strongly encouraged and must be submitted by posted deadlines prior to room selection each year.

 DSS offers American Sign Language (ASL) interpreting, CART (Communication Access Real-Time Translation), and video captioning for students who are eligible for these services.

 There are several ways in which accommodated students can receive note-taking support.
 They include permission to record class lectures, requesting a volunteer notetaker, and/or using note-taking technology.
 Determination of the most appropriate accommodation will take place during the student’s registration meeting.